Tapishagrawal/actual-shoes-7533/README.md

-# Welcome to Actual Shoes-7533
+# Welcome to CLOTHLY

-**Actual Shoes-7533** welcomes you to a world of high fashion and unparalleled style.
+**CLOTHLY** welcomes you to a world of high fashion and unparalleled style.
 Our meticulously crafted web application is a masterpiece, meticulously designed with a harmonious blend of HTML, CSS, JavaScript, and React, inviting you to embark on a journey into the very heart of fashion.
 While our name may evoke images of footwear, we transcend mere shoes, offering an exquisite collection of attire that defines style itself.
 Explore our digital realm, from the captivating frontend pages to the robust backend server, all elegantly culminating in the ethereal live version hosted gracefully on Netlify.

 ## 🌟 Frontend Pages